 Deputy US Chief Technology Officer and UT engineering professor Lynne Parker led an initiative on artificial intelligence use by the US government that President Trump signed into law.

-UT Professor Lynne Parker has been selected as a 2018 American Association for the Advancement of Science Fellow for her […]
+Parker Named Fellow of American Association for the Advancement of Science